The safety and security of all students, staff and visitors is important to us. We have implemented the following:

 - We ask that all parents phone the school prior to 8:30 AM to let us know of their child’s absence.
 Please call 519 941-0220 ext.
 100 and leave a message.
 If this call is not made, it is necessary for our office staff to make contact with you to verify why your child did not arrive at school.
 If we cannot verify absence, your child will be considered missing and the police will be contacted.

 - Attendance is maintained on all bus routes.
-If your child is not riding their afternoon bus, we ask that you either send a note with your child in the morning to advise us or call the school before 2:30 PM.
+If your child is not riding their afternoon bus, we ask that you call the school before 2:30 PM.
 We need to know who is picking your child up.
 If a child is not accounted for on a bus attendance list, the bus is held up until your child can be located.

 Visitors & Volunteers